Praneepkumar/Loch-assignment/README.md

 In the process of creating this web page, I've diligently strived to integrate the design accurately, ensuring pixel-perfect responsiveness.
 Despite the absence of specific device size guidelines, I have endeavored to maintain precise dimensions for components, font sizes, and other specified instructions.

+I would've used 'Bootstrap','Tailwind' or any othe CSS frameworks for responsiveness and minimal coding but I prefer to showcase my core CSS skills to get a clear picture about my abilities.

 ### `Hosted link to the working website`

 Open [https://praneep-loch-assignment.netlify.app/](https://praneep-loch-assignment.netlify.app/) to view it in your browser.